Arbitration procedures and practice in Turkey: overview

 Commencement of arbitral proceedings

-Unless otherwise agreed by the parties, the first step for the commencement of an arbitration proceedings is to give notice of the arbitration and nominate the arbitrator (Article 428, Code of Civil Procedure (CCP) and Article 10, Turkish International Arbitration Code (TIAC)).
-Depending on the parties' agreement or the rules of the arbitral institution, this can be done by filing a request for arbitration must be filed with the competent arbitral institution and serving this on the respondent.
+Unless otherwise agreed by the parties, the first step for the commencement of arbitration proceedings is to give notice of the arbitration and nominate the arbitrator (Article 428, Code on Civil Procedure (CCP) and Article 10, Turkish International Arbitration Code (TIAC)).
+Depending on the parties' agreement or the rules of the arbitral institution, this can be done by filing a request for arbitration that must be filed with the competent arbitral institution and serving this on the respondent.
 In an ad hoc arbitration, the request or notice of arbitration is served only on the respondent.

 The request for arbitration contains: